JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

     <div class="collapsible-body" style="padding: 0 10px;">
       <p>Placed in some situation that seems unchangeable and undeniably negative, we can turn it into a learning experience, a humbling experience, a chance to provide comfort to others.</p>

-      <p>We must prepare for adversity and turmoil, we must learn the art of acquiecence and practice cheerfulness even in dark times.</p>
+      <p>We must prepare for adversity and turmoil, we must learn the art of acquiescence and practice cheerfulness even in dark times.</p>

       <p>True will is quiet humility, resilience, and flexibility; the other kind of will is weakness disguised by bluster and ambition.</p>

-      <p>If Preception and Action were the disciplines of the mind and the body, then Will is the discipline of the heart and the soul.
+      <p>If Perception and Action were the disciplines of the mind and the body, then Will is the discipline of the heart and the soul.
 The will is the one thing we control completely, always.</p>

       <p>Will is fortitude and wisdom: the strength to endure, contextualize, and derive meaning from the obstacle we cannot simply overcome.</p>